 - Remove temptations.
-Make sure there is nothing around that could tempt you.1
+Make sure there is nothing around that could tempt you.

 If you need more advice, or want some support, visit your local LloydsPharmacy and talk to our health care team.
-They can help by offering further quit tips and advice as well as recommendations on which NRT products could work best for you.
+They can offer you further support to help you quit.

 Did you know that in selected stores we offer the FREE NHS Stop Smoking service, an 8 or twelve week programme with a trained stop smoking advisor who can give you advice and help you find the best way to quit smoking.
 Find your nearest store that offers this service here.